-If you’re looking for how to share high-quality photos for free without having to individually select pictures, we have the information for you.
-Read this ‘how to’ article to find five easy ways of sending tons of photos privately and securely without the stress of selecting one picture after the other.
+If you’re looking for how to share high-quality photos for free without having to individually select pictures, we have the information you need.
+Read this ‘how to’ article to find five easy ways of how to send photos privately and securely without the stress of selecting one picture after the other.

 2. Google Photos